jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 There is no way to simulate a mental disorder, but you can assess the general experience on your website using a heat map to identify areas where users may make mistakes.
 A/B tests and Likert scales can also be used to gather more information about the user experience on your website.

-### 2.4 Hearing deficiency
+### 2.4 Hearing impairment

-The main consideration for this audience is on streaming websites and social media, especially for videos and songs.
-Similar to providing alternative text for graphics, subtitles are necessary for videos.
-Similarly, for songs commonly used on websites for teaching, especially languages, there must be a way to complete the course without relying on hearing.
+This audience is particularly impacted on streaming websites, educational platforms, and social media, especially when it comes to videos and songs.
+Subtitles are essential for videos, similar to providing alternative text for graphics.
+Likewise, for songs often used on educational websites, especially for language learning, there must be a way to complete the course without relying on hearing.